merenlab/anvio.org/help/main/artifacts/gene-cluster-inspection/index.md

 ## Provided by

+There are no anvi'o tools that generate this artifact, which means it is most likely provided to the anvi'o ecosystem by the user.

+## Can be provided by

 <p style="text-align: left" markdown="1"><span class="artifact-p">[anvi-display-pan](../../programs/anvi-display-pan)</span></p>

-## Required or used by
+## Required by

-There are no anvi'o tools that use or require this artifact directly, which means it is most likely an end-product for the user.
+There are no anvi'o tools that require this artifact directly, which means it is most likely an end-product for the user.

 ## Description